barryclark/jekyll-now/_posts/2022-10-23-multi-task-learning-a-sentiment-analysis-example.markdown

 ## Dataset Creation

 To create the datasets for training our neural network.
 I first define a vectorizer class to tokenize the review words and convert them into pre-trained word vectors with a medium-sized English model provided by [Spacy](https://spacy.io/models/en).
 This model can be replaced with a transfermer based model, which can potentially improve the accuracy of classification.
-Alternatively, we can train the embedding layer with the neural network.
+Alternatively, we can train the embedding layer within the neural network.
 For the POC purpose, the Spacy model I chose is sufficient.
 It will help us quickly finish training the model.

-Note that the Spacy model needs to be downloaded before using.
+Note that the Spacy model needs to be downloaded before being used.

 {% highlight python %}